-14. The proximate cause of environmental degradation is three fold; Causes. continuation of unplanned abstraction from watercourses and aquifers; growth of effluent disposal and non-point pollution sources; and the accelerated erosion of land hydrogeomorphologically linked to the basin.
-But the root causes lie with patterns of socioeconomic development - population growth, urbanisation and industrialisation.
-Key factors in these trends are; over-grazing which is already resulting in accelerated land and soil degradation in Namibia and Botswana; unplanned development in Angola along de-mined transport corridors in the Cubango and Cuito sub-basins as post civil-war re-settlement occurs; and pressure for new and increased abstraction of raw water to service urban expansion and irrigated agriculture.
-It is anticipated that these factors will continue to accelerate new demand for raw surface and groundwater in the basin, and its immediate region, and accelerate the process of land use conversion for subsistence agriculture.
+14. Causes.
+The proximate cause of environmental degradation is three fold; continuation of unplanned abstraction from watercourses and aquifers; growth of effluent disposal and non-point pollution sources; and the accelerated erosion of land hydro-geomorphologically linked to the basin.
+But the root causes lie with patterns of socio-economic development - population growth, urbanisation and industrialisation.
+Key factors in these trends are; over-grazing which is already resulting in accelerated land and soil degradation in Namibia and Botswana; unplanned development in Angola along de-mined transport corridors in the Cubango and Cuito sub-basins as the peace process re-settlement occurs; and pressure for new and increased abstraction of raw water to service urban expansion and irrigated agriculture.
+It is anticipated that these factors will continue to accelerate the process of land use conversion for subsistence agriculture.
 But it is equally apparent that the trends are outpacing policy and institutional response in the riparian countries and it is to address these intermediate causes where co-ordination is necessary and where improved understanding can drive the required policy shifts.

 15. Baseline.
 The expected baseline course of action in the ORB is directed at national interests, primarily socio-economic development (whether planned or informal) through the promotion of water services for rural and urban water supply and sanitation, small scale irrigation and stock watering.
-Only a small portion of the national baselines are directed specifically to water resource management in the ORB.
+Only a small portion of the national baselines is directed specifically to water resource management in the ORB.
 Further details of the baseline are given in the Incremental Cost Analysis presented in Annex I.

 16. Angola: Since independence in 1975, there has been no appreciable inward investment to the basin.
-A proposed regional re-habilitation programme for Cuando Cubango Province formulated in 1995 will supply a considerable amount of infrastructure related to water supply, sanitation, agriculture and transport.
+A proposed regional re-habilitation programme for Kwando Kubango province formulated in 1995 will supply a considerable amount of infrastructure related to water supply, sanitation, agriculture and transport.
 However, under present circumstances these activities cannot be verified.
 In 1997 World Bank has proposed an Agricultural Sector Investment Programme part of which may be expected to assist smallholder and commercial farmers in the Province.
 The World Bank is also preparing a national Water Sector Development Project which is be expected to channel resources for water supply and sanitation to major provincial capitals, Cabinda, Lubango, Lobito-Benguela, Luanda and Namibe.
 None of them is in Cuando-Cubango province.
-A separate World Bank technical assistance project is under preparation which will encompass national programme of water policy institutional development and transboundary water resources.
-A pilot river basin management component on the Cunene basin, adjacent to the ORB is also being considered.
-This work will complement Norwegian Government assistance to national hydrometric services and water resource assessment for other priority basins, but not including the Cubango or Cuito sub-basins.